 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized an as outflow of resources (expense/expenditure) until then.
-The deferred amount on pensions is reported in the government-wide statement of net position.
-The deferred outflows of resources related to pensions are discussed in a subsequent note.
+The deferred amount on pensions and OPEB is reported in the government-wide statement of net position.
+The deferred outflows of resources related to pensions and OPEB are discussed in a subsequent note.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The deferred amount on pensions is reported only in the government-wide statement of net position.
+The deferred amount on pensions and OPEB is reported only in the government-wide statement of net position.
 A deferred amount on pension results from the difference in the expected and actual amounts of experience, earnings, and contributions.
-This amount is deferred and amortized over the service life of all employees that are provided with pensions through the pension plan except earnings which are amortized over five to seven years.
+This amount is deferred and amortized over the service life of all employees that are provided with pensions and OPEB through these plans except earnings which are amortized over five to seven years.